RRolfes/Falling-Words/README.md

-`target.js` which will handle the logic common to all falling words `bounce.js` these words hit the bottom and bounce up, giving the player another chance at them `zag.js` these words move about diagonally, giving the user more time to answer, while simultaneously making it more difficult to keep track of the word
-`life.js` this script will render a word to fall that, if answered correctly, awards the player another life `bomb.js` a bomb word is the opposite of a life; it detracts a life if the player answers correctly `size.js` this will handle the different font size words will have, with smaller words receiving more points
+`target.js` which will handle the logic common to all falling words `bounce.js` these words hit the bottom and bounce up, giving the player another chance at them `life.js` this script will render a word to fall that, if answered correctly, awards the player another life `bomb.js` a bomb word is the opposite of a life; it detracts a life if the player answers correctly

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack working and `Easel.js` installed.
+**Day 1**: Setup all necessary Node modules, including getting webpack working.
 Goals for the day:

 - Create the main playing field and be able to generate words